 You look green around the gills.
 Perhaps you’ve contracted dengue fever?
 Never mind, it’s the lighting in this dressing room.
 It’s flickering and making your face look green.

-Fact #3 – Harsh overhead fluorescent lighting is the absolute worst
+Fact #3 – Fluorescent lighting from overhead is the absolute worst

 This combination would make Angelina Jolie look terrible.
 Too bad it’s so common in a retail setting.

 Fact #4 – Think true-to-color with a hint of warmth